EPRCOIN/EPRCOIN/README.md

 #How are they used?
 The EPR coins are used by EPR community members for EPR services and to store and invest the wealth in a non-government controlled currency.
 The EPR coins will also be used as payment system on number of EPR partner websites.

 #How are they produced?
 EPR coin uses a special algorithm called the POW to secure the EPR Coin network.
 All you have to do to earn with this method is to hold coins in your EPR-QT wallet.
-In addition to PoS minting, EPR coin can be mined with CPU/GPU and does not need an ASIC miner like Bitcoin does.
+EPR coin can be mined with CPU/GPU and does not need an ASIC miner like Bitcoin does.

 #Download Wallet HOW TO SET UP EPR COIN WALLET ON WINDOWS OPERATING SYSTEM?